flenniken/utf8tests/readme.md

 ## Invalid Byte Sequences

-When you are reading an UTF-8 encode file you need to determine how to handle the invalid byte sequences.
+When you are reading an UTF-8 encoded file you need to determine how to handle the invalid byte sequences.
 You could replace them with the replacement character U+FFFD, &lt;EF BF BD&gt; for this purpose.